Master’s in Healthcare Administration Salary + Outlook

 Average Master’s in Healthcare Administration Salary in Every State

 Population density is probably the most important factor in determining the salary for Master of Healthcare Administration graduates.
 Medical facilities in big cities typically pay all employees more than those same employees might make in a more rural setting; so, the states with the most densely populated metropolitan areas tend to offer higher salaries overall to MHA graduates.
 Keep in mind, though, that the cost of living is often higher in densely populated metropolitan areas as well.
+Following is a list of Master’s in Healthcare Administration salary for all the 50 states.

 | State|| Salary Per Hour || Salary Per Year|